 There is something your customer might have to say, which might impact their repeat business.
 And yes!
 You can’t reply based on your gut feeling here.
 It’s best to have actual numbers.

 Implementing positive measures based on feedback tells your customer, you value their opinion, and this is bound to improve their experience.

 “A customer is 4 times more likely to defect to a competitor if the problem is service-related rather than product or price-related”

 I’m guilty of replying to a “pre-sale” email before a “support” email.
 A chance for a new sale right?
 But the delay in servicing support requests or the utter lack of it might eat into your repeat customer base.

 Increasing your product support team, based on your needs, might solve your immediate problems.
 But improving product-related documentation, adding an intelligent helpdesk software might help in the long run.

 “On average, loyal customers are worth up to 10 times as much as their first purchase.”

 Mind you, we didn’t achieve this number overnight.
-We worked continually on our approach, learnt from past mistakes, payed heed to client feedback, improved our training processes to reach this figure.
+We worked continually on our approach, learned from past mistakes, paid heed to client feedback, improved our training processes to reach this figure.

 I’d Like to Hear Yours